Crawl space: Uses

-In the United States, a crawl space is often built when building a basement would be impractical.
+In the United States, a crawl space is often built when building a basement would be impractical, or too expensive.
 A crawl space can also substitute for a concrete slab foundation that would hinder building inspections.

 The crawl space's functions include providing access to repair plumbing, electrical wiring, and heating and cooling systems without the need for excavation.
 Building insulation can also be installed in a crawl space.
 The crawl space can provide a protective buffer between the damp ground and the wooden parts of a home and, with adequate sealing, help with radon mitigation.
 Crawl spaces are also sometimes used for storage of items such as canned goods that are not particularly susceptible to destruction by mildew or unstable temperatures.

 A crawl space foundation can be used to elevate the lowest floors of residential buildings located in Special Flood Hazard Areas above the Base Flood Elevation.
 The Federal Emergency Management Agency recommends that the floor of the crawl space be at or above the lowest grade adjacent to the building.

 Disadvantages

 Crawl spaces are not usually an option in cold regions, such as the northern United States, where a full basement is needed to get the foundation below the frost line.
 Another downside of crawl spaces compared to basements is that they offer less protection against earthquakes, tornadoes, and hurricanes.
 Crawl spaces also tend to be more expensive than slab foundations.
-Problems with crawl spaces, such as leaks, may not be noticed as quickly as problems with basements, since people typically do not go into their crawl space as often.
+Problems with crawl spaces, such as leaks, moisture, potential wood damage, and foundation issues may not be noticed as quickly as problems with basements, since people typically do not go into their crawl space as often.
 A crawl space also may not be as well-suited to a sloped lot as a basement.
 HVAC equipment in unconditioned crawl spaces tends not to operate as efficiently as it would in a conditioned space such as a basement.